rigolepe/faceblur_container/README.md

 `docker run -it --rm -v $(pwd):/work faceblur videoblur.sh --input_file video.mp4 --output_file video_blur.mp4 --cpu --blur_strength 0.4 `

 This will mount your working folder `pwd` to the docker image and process the given video file, located relatively to your working folder.
+The blur strength usually ranges from 0.3 (not very blurred), to 0.4 (average blur), to 0.6 (a lot of blur), though any number beteen
+0.0 and 1.0 can be used.

 Check that the exit code is zero to make sure the algorithm finished sucessfully: